edenorwhathaveyou/player/README.md

 # Player

-super duper simple video player coded in C, using the GTK library.
+A super-duper simple video player written in C using GTK.

-# Dependencies
+## Dependencies

 - GTK 4
 - GStreamer

-# Binaries
-go to releases, or compile yourself!
+## Installation

+Download a prebuilt (linux) binary from the Releases page, or build it yourself from source.

+## Attribution

+- GTK, The GNOME Foundation
+- Logo, My friend
+- Code, Me